 20. Womb: a space resembling a womb in form and/or function, or the literal or figurative birthplace of an idea, product, or other physical or intellectual creation

-11 Responses to “20 Names of Body Parts and Elements and Their Figurative Meanings”
+11 thoughts on “20 Names of Body Parts and Elements and Their Figurative Meanings”

 There is an entire book that has been written on people’s names for various parts of their human bodies.
 Some of these are like the “figurative meanings” mentioned above, but in reverse.